 - Heidelberg laser retina tomography with Rostock Cornea Module

-- Diagnosis of corneal infections and the search for pathogens of the genus acanthamoeba
+- Diagnostics of corneal infections and the detection for pathogens of the genus acanthamoeba

 - Assessment of corneal transplantation results

-- Measurement of the number of endothelial cells as an index of endothelial function and graft function
+- Measurement of the number of endothelial cells as an index of endothelial function and graft health

 - Optic nerve examination in patients with diabetes mellitus

-- Visual field testing by means of Goldmann perimeter
+- Visual field testing using the Goldman perimeter

-- Visual field testing by means of Heidelberg Edge Perimeter
+- Visual field testing using the Heidelberg Edge Perimeter

 - Laser surgery